Irish bushrangers and beyond

 When he appeared from behind the Glenrowan Inn, Ned Kelly was a startling figure.
 Onlooker Thomas Carrington described a ghastly figure looking ‘for all the world like the ghost of Hamlet’s father with no head, only a very long, thick neck’.
 The initial failure of police gunfire to bring him down only added to the supernatural effect.

 Kelly was eventually brought down by police sergeant Arthur Steele, who shot him in the legs.
 The National Museum holds the ceremonial sword later presented to Sergeant Steele by grateful pastoralists.

 Verdict guilty, sentence death

 Father Matthew Gibney, an Irish-born priest, rushed into the burning inn to see whether Steve Hart and Dan Kelly were still alive.
 He found them together, ‘two beardless boys’ lying dead in a back room, helmets removed.
 It is believed they shot each other.

-When the siege of Glenrowan was over, the remains of Steve Hart and Dan Kelly lay, side by side, in a back room of the inn.
-Dan's sisters, Maggie and Kate, who were at the scene, were said to have cried loudly and kissed his charred bones.
-Dan Kelly was 19 years old, and Hart, 21.
+When the siege of Glenrowan was over, the remains of Steve Hart and Dan Kelly lay side by side in a back room of the inn.
+Dan’s sisters, Maggie and Kate, who were at the scene, were said to have cried loudly and kissed his charred bones.
+Dan Kelly was 19 years old and Steve Hart was 21.

 Byrne, a capable scholar at school, was considered the most literate member of the Kelly gang.
 Trapped in the Glenrowan Inn, he was raising his glass to toast the gang’s future when he was killed by a bullet that struck the main artery in his groin.

-The armour of the four Kelly gang members is on show for the first time outside of Victoria in the exhibition Not Just Ned.
+The armour of the four Kelly gang members was on show for the first time outside of Victoria in the exhibition Not Just Ned.